cwhuang29/article-sharing-website/README.md

 Here is a live demo: [inews](https://www.inewsforpharm.com/) (hosting on AWS EC2 with Load Balancer, Route 53, SES, Certificate Manager.)

 ## Overview
 This project does not rely on any frontend framework, so it is a good entry point for backend engineers who want to build a whole website.
-With basic knowledge of JavaScript and CSS, You can start developing!
+With basic knowledge of JavaScript, You can start developing!

 I choose [gin](https://github.com/gin-gonic/gin) as the backend web framework for its simplicity and high performance (it is also the most popular framework in Go, see [Top Go Web Frameworks](https://github.com/mingrammer/go-web-framework-stars)).